hai-vr/hvr-ik/README.md

 This is the third IK solver that I'm writing, and I hope that it will become good enough to be the last of mine (it probably won't be).

+*Made for use in Unity 6.2, and partially ported to [Godot Engine .NET](https://github.com/hai-vr/hvr-ik/pull/6).
+The core part of this solver [does not require Unity Components nor Transforms](#solving-without-transforms), hence why it works in Godot Engine.*

 https://github.com/user-attachments/assets/f4b17e25-f894-47cd-a856-1171d6773d23

 ### Why?